-To remain compliant with the Americans with Disabilities Act, the Metroparks are responsible for ensuring that park space is accessible to all members of the public.
-In the development of this master plan, planning staff has taken an active role in locating the less accessible park amenities, so that all guest can enjoy the park.
+To remain compliant with the Americans with Disabilities Act (ADA), the Metroparks are responsible for ensuring that park space is accessible to all members of the public.
+In the development of this master plan, planning staff has taken an active role in identifying areas where improved access is needed so that all guests can enjoy the park.
 A survey of several areas has resulted in a list of accessibility issues present at Lake Erie Metropark.
 These areas are highlighted below and shown on the map on the following page.